 - Over 75,000 businesses in SELEP have also accessed over £2.8bn through the Coronavirus Business Interruption Loan Scheme and the Bounce Back Loan Scheme.

-- The SELEP Growth Hub supported more business engagements in the period April – June 2020 than in the previous year combined and although enquiries had reduced significantly by July from their peak in April they are now seeing an increase again, with August enquires up 50% and unique business contacts up 21%.
+- The SELEP Growth Hub supported more business engagements in the period April – June 2020 than in the previous year combined and although enquiries have reduced significantly from their peak in April, they are still above pre COVID-19 levels.

 HealthView SELEP health data

 Labour MarketView SELEP labour market data